Adjoints, wrapping, and morphisms at infinity

 \subsection{Acknowledgment}

 We would like to thank Adrian Petr for some questions about the Rabinowitz Fukaya category.
+We would like to thank the anonymous referees for pointing out a missing assumption in the main theorem.
 The first-named author's work is supported by JSPS KAKENHI Grant Numbers 22K13912, 20H01794, 23H01068.
 The second-named author's work is supported Novo Nordisk Foundation grant NNF20OC0066298, Villum Fonden Villum Investigator grant 37814, and Danish National Research Foundation grant DNRF157.